 Publish Capella models on a web server, connect them with requirements, change requests, test cases, releases, etc... defined in third-party repositories, and expose them to authorized stakeholders.

-The supported repositories include Siemens Polarion® and IBM Jazz.
+The supported repositories include Siemens Polarion®, IBM® DOORS Next, and PTC Codebeamer®.

 Efficiently maintain CONSISTENCY and ALIGNMENT between Capella models and third-party repositories (like ALM or RMS).